 - DON’T be rude to customers requesting refunds or making inquiries.
 Black Friday and Cyber Monday can be stressful, but you should always remain professional and courteous.

-Black Friday and Cyber Monday are the biggest shopping dates in the calendar and so are super competitive.
-Standing out in the crowd can feel impossible if you’re a small online store with limited resource.
+We hope we’ve helped prepare you for Black Friday and Cyber Monday, the biggest shopping dates in the calendar.
+Standing out of the crowd can feel impossible if you’re a small online store with limited resource.

 Hopefully this guide has shown you some easy DIY methods to get your ecommerce store ready for Black Friday and Cyber Monday, without needing to hire an expensive developer or a designer, and pointed you in the direction of some really helpful tools available from top ecommerce website builders.